OpenPrinting/ps-printer-app/README.md

   field before make/model lookup we assure that if PostScript is provided by an add-on module that the module is actually installed.

+- Standard job IPP attributes are mapped to the PPD option settings best fitting to them so that users can print from any type of client (like for example a phone or IoT device) which only supports standard IPP attributes and cannot retrive the PPD options.
+Trays, media sizes, media types, and duplex can get mapped easily, but when it comes to color and quality it gets more complex, as relevant options differ a lot in the PPD files.
+Here we use an algorithm which automatically (who wants hand-edit ~10000 PPDs for the assignments) finds the right set of option settings for each combination of `print-color-mode` (`color`/`monochrome`), `print-quality` (`draft`/`normal`/`high`), and `print-content-optimize` (`auto`/`photo`/`graphics`/`text`/`text-and-graphics`) in the PPD of the current printer.
+So you ahve easy access to the full quality or speed of your printer without needing to deal with printer-specific option settings (the original options are still accessible via web admin interface).

 - The printer capabilities for a given printer model (a "driver" in the Printer Application) are not static throughout the life of the print queue set up in the Printer Application.
 The user can